surma/surma.dev/content/things/portrait-mode.md

   <img src="fstop-aperture.svg" width=600 height=400>
   <figcaption>

-  Keeping the $f$-Number constant instead of the lens diameter, gives a more realistic and expected outcome of the experiment.
+  Keeping the $f$-Number constant instead of the lens diameter, gives an outcome in line with most articles on the web.

   </figcaption>
 </figure>

 If we keep the $f$-Number constant, bokeh _drastically_ increases with bigger sensors.
-However, we know that it’s not the sensor that causes this effect, the chain of causality is more complex than that: A bigger sensor requires a longer focal length to keep the same field of view.
+However, we know that it’s not the sensor that directly causes this effect — the chain of causality is more complex than that: A bigger sensor requires a longer focal length to keep the same field of view.
 A longer focal length has a bigger aperture given the same $f$-Number.
 A bigger aperture makes bokeh circles grow quicker.

+This explains why in the comparison photo above my digital camera has so much more background blur.
+There is no way my phone’s tiny camera opening can compete with the diameter of the big lens.
 So what kind of lens would my Pixel 5 need to achieve the same background blur as my digital camera?
 We know that if we keep the absolute aperture $A$ constant, the bokeh will stay the same.
 The absolute aperture is the focal length divided by the $f$-Number $n$, and the focal length is dependent on the sensor size $D$.

 $$
 \begin{array}{rrlc}